huggingface/blog/sdxl_lora_advanced_script.md

 ### Independent learning rates for text encoder and UNet

-  When optimizing the text encoder, it's been perceived by the community that setting different learning rates for it ( versus the learning rate of the Unet) can lead to better quality results - specifically a **lower** learning rate for the text encoder as it tends to overfit _faster_.
+  When optimizing the text encoder, it's been perceived by the community that setting different learning rates for it ( versus the learning rate of the UNet) can lead to better quality results - specifically a **lower** learning rate for the text encoder as it tends to overfit _faster_.
     * The importance of different unet and text encoder learning rates is evident when performing pivotal tuning as well- in this case, setting a higher learning rate for the text encoder is perceived to be better.